sourcebots/sb-vision/README.md

 ### Orientation

 Rotation of the marker around its centre (relative to the observer)
- - `rot_x`: rotation about the Cartesian x-axis, positive angles represent the front going upwards.
+ - `rot_x`: rotation about the Cartesian x-axis, positive angles represent the front going downwards.
  - `rot_y`: rotation about the Cartesian y-axis, positive angles represent the front going leftwards.
  - `rot_z`: rotation about the Cartesian z-axis, positive angles represent the top going rightwards.